 Developing yourself as an online brand doesn't mean you should become so self-aware that you become devoid of all sense of humour and personality.

-Stay professional, but also try to show you're an interesting person who people would want to spend time in the office with!
-Being likeable is also a massive pull factor in the recruitment process, so try to keep this in mind.
+Stay professional, but also try to show you're an interesting person who people would want to spend time with in the office.
+Recruiters will be looking for someone who is not only capable but also likeable and well-rounded.

-Using social networks to find a job is the aim of the game, but you don't want to appear totally desperate for any job going.
-A constant stream of "please hire me" tweets will reflect negatively on you, and drown out any intelligent discussions you may have had previously.
+Using social networks to find a job is the aim of the game, but you don't want to appear desperate for any job going.
+A constant stream of "please hire me" tweets will reflect negatively on you and drown out any intelligent discussions you may have previously had.

-The key is to put yourself out there as a proactive and knowledgable person, keeping an eye on opportunities and engaging directly with relevant people along the way.
+The key is to put yourself out there as a proactive and knowledgeable person, keeping an eye on opportunities and engaging directly with relevant people along the way.

-If you're trying to get your foot in the door, try something inventive.
-Pitching an idea, story or project that would be of interest to the company is a great tactic, and demonstrates you're a self-starter.
+If you're trying to get your foot in the door, be creative when posting online.
+Pitching an idea, story or project that would be of interest to the company is a great tactic and demonstrates that you're a self-starter.